maxmaxim6/playwright-login-project/README.md

 View Report: npx playwright show-report

 🔄 CI/CD Integration
-GitHub Actions
+📍 GitHub Actions
 Fully integrated with GitHub Actions.
 Every push or pull_request triggers a Dockerized test run.

-Status: Check the "Actions" tab for live execution logs.
+Status: Check the "Actions" tab in this repository for live execution logs.

-Jenkins
+📍 Jenkins
-Includes a pre-configured Jenkinsfile for enterprise-level automation servers, supporting pipeline-as-code.
+Includes a pre-configured Jenkinsfile for enterprise-level automation servers, supporting Pipeline-as-Code.

 💎 Automation Highlights
 1. Maintainability (POM)
-Using the Page Object Model ensures that UI changes (like a button ID update) only need to be fixed in one file (pages/), keeping the tests clean and robust.
+Using the Page Object Model ensures that UI changes (like a button ID update) only require updates in the pages/ directory, keeping the test logic clean and robust.

 2. Stability (Docker)
-Running tests inside Docker eliminates "It works on my machine" issues by providing a consistent Linux environment with all dependencies pre-installed.
+Running tests inside Docker eliminates "It works on my machine" issues by providing a consistent Linux environment with all dependencies and browsers pre-installed.

 3. Scalability (Fixtures & Data)
-Fixtures: Custom setup/teardown logic reduces code duplication.
+Fixtures: Custom setup/teardown logic reduces code duplication and improves test readability.

-External Data: Test data is separated from logic, allowing for easy expansion.
+External Data: Test data is completely separated from logic, allowing for easy expansion and testing of multiple environments.

 👤 Author
 Software Engineer & Automation Specialist